Geography of disability

 Resource use and infrastructure development are a key community focus.
 People with physical, mental, or developmental disabilities have historically been left out of this process.

-Geography of disability is a multi-disciplinary branch of human geography which studies the experiences of people with disabilities and the extent to which disability in a population can be influenced by its geographical location.
-Potential components of studies in a geographical analysis include the environment, politics, incidental and additional supports, and the socio-economic landscape of the region being examined.
+Geography of disability is a multi-disciplinary branch of human geography which studies the experiences of people with disabilities and how much disability within a population can be influenced by the geographical location.
+Potential aspects include the environment, politics, the level of support in the community and government, and the socio-economic landscape of the region being examined.
 This field has become increasingly important as policymakers have become aware of the need to ensure equal access to community resources for all individuals, regardless of mobility challenges.

-According to the World Health Organization, about 15 percent of the world's population lives with some form of disability; two to four percent have significant difficulties in functioning.
+According to the World Health Organization, about 15 percent of the world's population lives with some form of disability.
+Two to four percent of the disability population struggle with physical mobility.
+A disability is generally defined as a physical, sensory, or mental impairment that limits at least one life activity.
+Preventing full participation in currently structured society.
 The WHO report indicates that poverty, government investment in medical services, and individual access to health care impact disability rates in developed regions.
-A distinction between impairment and disability is also made.
+A distinction between impairment and disability is also defined.

 History

-Research surrounding disabilities has centered around a medical model, in that there is an assumed "able body" for the greater proportion of a population.
-With this classification, cognitive disabilities were an outlier; one example is hysteria.
+Research surrounding disabilities has centered around a medical model, in that there is an assumed "able body" for the larger proportion of a population.
+With this definition, cognitive disabilities were an outlier; one example is hysteria.
 This perspective has de-emphasized the importance of the person in care, rather than the diagnoses or condition(s) they may have.

 During the late 20th century, geographers and sociologists began to adapt the field's understanding of disability from a medical point of view towards a socio-spatial determinant.
 In 1972, the Union of the Physically Impaired Against Segregation was formed by Lancastrian disability-rights advocate Paul Hunt and the South African writer and activist Vic Finkelstein in the wake of their struggles to remain independent adults while relying on social programmes to provide essential healthcare services.